User Guide

 Preferences

 On the Preferences tab, you can turn certain options on or off.
 The preferences available are listed below.
 These preferences can also be obtained and changed via the command line interface.
+However, the preferences only apply when running checks via the user interface.

 • Switch on Hide the user interface when starting a run to have the CC4M user interface hide itself when the Run button is clicked.
 The user interface can be shown again using the shortcut (see section Shortcut for the MATLAB Editor) or the monkeyproof.cc4m.start command.
 Set the preference via the command line :